 Messaging hierarchy is the foundation for the verbal brand

-When messaging is crafted to define the brand story, you’ll have built a brand that is focused and easier to manage.
-Communications will be clear and will build on the foundation you have established.
+When messaging defines the brand story, you’ll have built a brand that’s focused and easier to manage.
+Communications are clear.
+Each message builds on the foundation.
 You’ll be branding responsibly.

 We offer eighteen proclamations in our Brand Responsibly Manifesto.